Direkt zum Inhalt springen

 Jutta Rump; Imke Buß; Janina Kaiser; Melanie Schiedhelm; Petra Schorat-Waly

-Definition and starting point
+Definition and initial situation

-Effects on study situation and study success
+Effects on the study situation and academic success

-Reconcilingfamily and studies
+Compatibility of family and studies

-Psychological and physical limitations
+Mental and physical restrictions

 Social integration